-As the negative effects on airline travel at the Airport, in the United States, and internationally caused by COVID-19 became more apparent, the Department took a series of operational, commercial, and financial actions that included, but were not limited to (1) reducing LAX Maintenance and Operating (the M&O) Expenses and (2) implementing a deferral and repayment program for airline payments of rentals, rates, fees and charges and a concessionaire MAG waiver program, as described earlier.
+As the negative effects on airline travel at the Airport, in the nation and internationally caused by COVID-19 became more apparent, the Department quickly implemented a series of operational, commercial, and financial actions that included, but were not limited to (1) reducing LAX M&O Expenses and (2) implementing a deferral and repayment program for airline payments of rentals, rates, fees, and charges, as well as a concessionaire MAG waiver program, as described earlier.
+A new set of Department management actions related to the continued negative effects on airline travel at the Airport caused by COVID-19 is discussed below.